 Lastmod (a.k.a.
 Last Modified) Tag

 An optional but highly recommended tag used to communicate the file’s last modified date and time.

-John Mueller acknowledged Google does use the lastmod metadata understand when the page last changed and if it should be crawled.
+John Mueller acknowledged Google does use the lastmod metadata to understand when the page last changed and if it should be crawled.
 Contradicting advice from Illyes in 2015.